WDI-103/jquery-and-more/README.md

 * Add a `<div>` and `<canvas>` element to your HTML
 * Add a `<script>` tag to your HTML that imports Chart.js from a CDN
 * In your JS, define a `config`, `labels`, and `data` object
 * Finally, again in your JS write code to render a chart (Note: in the guide this is shown inside of a `<script>` tag.
-You can disregard this and instead put the code inside the `<script>` tag at the bottom of your JS)
+You can disregard this and instead put the code in your JS)

 ## Challenge 2